 SEC.
-96.1.003 [INSERT FIRE DISTRICT] FIRE CODE.
+96.1.003 COUNTY FIRE CODE.

-References to "this chapter" shall mean the 2023 Consolidated Fire Code adopted by the [insert fire district], also referred to as the [insert fire district] Fire Code.
+References to "this chapter" shall mean the County Fire Code.
 References to a section number not proceeded by the prefix "96.1," which stands for the title, division and chapter respectively of a section in this chapter, shall refer to the California Fire Code.